 Should People Without Celiac Disease Also Avoid Gluten?

-In the past few years, as word has gotten out about celiac disease and gluten-free foods have become more readily available, many people have decided to avoid gluten themselves even though they do not have a diagnosis of celiac disease.
+Over the last few decades, as word has gotten out about celiac disease and gluten-free foods have become more readily available, many people have decided to avoid gluten themselves even though they do not have a diagnosis of celiac disease.
 For some of these individuals, it just seems like a good idea.
 Others, however, report that they have definite symptoms that disappear if they don’t eat foods containing gluten.

 Gastroenterologists worry that people self-selecting a gluten-free diet that is unnecessary may be compromising their nutrition by limiting their fiber intake.
 Some doctors think this is the “disease du jour” and should be dismissed as nothing but a fad.